-Immune thrombocytopenia (ITP) was historically known as idiopathic thrombocytopenic purpura (see Terminology section).
-It is characterized by an immune-mediated decrease in platelet numbers to <100x109/L and in most cases is primary, i.e. no underlying cause is found.
+Immune thrombocytopenia (ITP), historically known as idiopathic thrombocytopenic purpura, is an autoimmune disorder characterized by a decrease in platelet numbers to <100 x 109/L. In most cases it is a primary condition, i.e. no underlying cause is found.

 Hairy cell leukemia is a rare and indolent form of small mature B-cell leukaemias.